 The Fulbright U.S. Student Program provides grants for individually designed study/research projects or for English Teaching Assistant Programs.
-During their grants, Fulbrighters will meet, work, live with and learn from the people of the host country, sharing daily experiences.
+During their grants, Fulbrighters meet, work, live with and learn from the people of the host country, sharing daily experiences.
 The program facilitates cultural exchange through direct interaction on an individual basis in the classroom, field, home, and in routine tasks, allowing the grantee to gain an appreciation of others’ viewpoints and beliefs, the way they do things, and the way they think.
-Through engagement in the community, the individual will interact with their hosts on a one-to-one basis in an atmosphere of openness, academic integrity, and intellectual freedom, thereby promoting mutual understanding.
+Through engagement in the community, the individual interacts with their hosts on a one-to-one basis in an atmosphere of openness, academic integrity, and intellectual freedom, thereby promoting mutual understanding.

 In Germany: http://us.fulbrightonline.org/countries/selectedcountry/germany (Fulbright webpage)

 In Austria: http://us.fulbrightonline.org/countries/selectedcountry/austria (Fulbright webpage)

 The purpose of this program is to bring people from abroad into the classrooms of secondary schools in communities large and small all over Austria.
 The program is under the auspices of the Austrian Federal Ministry of Education (BMB) Foreign Language Teaching Assistantship Program.
 Participants in the US Teaching Assistantship Program are not grantees of the Fulbright Program, but they make a substantial contribution to the fulfillment of the Fulbright Program’s mandate to promote mutual understanding between the peoples of Austria and the United States.